 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have kidney disease, liver disease, or a stomach disorder.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a stomach disorder.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing